MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/information-support.md

 - A status update for what's new and what's coming.
 These posts are titled "**Azure Information Protection status update – \<month year>**"

-- A summary of documentation changes that include updates for new releases, and also corrections and clarifications for existing releases.
+- A summary of documentation changes that include documentation for any new releases, updates to support statements, and also corrections and clarifications for existing releases.
 These posts are titled "**Azure Information Protection Documentation Update for \<month year>**".

 You'll also find information about new functionality and previews on the [Azure Information Protection Yammer site](https://www.yammer.com/AskIPTeam), where you can also ask questions about Azure Information Protection.
 To propose new features or vote for new features, visit the [User Voice site](https://msip.uservoice.com) for Azure Information Protection.